Snow monsters, a village of foxes and an active volcano

-The Zao area can be accessed easily by JR train from either Yamagata City or Sendai.
+Zao can be accessed easily by JR train from either Yamagata City or Sendai.

 Public transportation is best from the Yamagata side, where buses or a train and shuttle will take you to your destination.
 From Sendai, take the Senzan Line 75 minutes to reach Yamagata Station.
-Zao's Fox Village is a 20-minute taxi ride from JR Shiroshi or JR Shiroshi-Zao train stations.
+Zao Fox Village is a 20-minute taxi ride from Shiroishi or Shiroishi-Zao train stations.

-Zao is famous for its large ski resort, which opens from late December to the end of April.
-The 17 slopes, dozens of lifts, two ropeways, and a gondola are enough to entertain even multi-day winter sports enthusiasts.
+Zao is famous for the Zao Onsen Ski Resort , which opens from late December to early May.
+The 14 slopes, dozens of lifts, two ropeways, and a gondola are enough to entertain even multi-day winter sports enthusiasts.

 Each winter a unique natural phenomenon gives birth to juhyo, the famed “snow monsters” of the Zao Mountains.
 Airborne water droplets freeze to the mountain trees, then snow and more freezing build up these alien forms.